 Mt.
 Gahinga (3474m)

 On your way to the park, look out for small piles of stones in the garden fields.
 The local people call such a collection a ‘Gahinga.’
 Mount Gahinga is quite bigger than the average ‘gahinga’ but sitting next to Mount Muhavura does make it look small.
 A hike, which takes you about, six hours round trip, goes through a good example of a pure Bamboo forest.
 Gahinga once had a Crater Lake on top but time has changed it into a Lush swamp.
-Distance to the wetland is 8km.
+The distance to the wetland is 8km.

 Mt.
 Muhavura (4127m)

 Seen from all over Kisoro, this volcano acts as a guide.
 The typical cone-shaped Mountain provides some of the best views in the country.
 Much of the climb passes a rocky surface covered by grasses and small shrubs.
-Once at the top, hikers are rewarded with the view of the Virunga volcanoes, Lake Edward in Queen Elizabeth National Park, Bwindi and the peaks of Rwenzori Mountain.
+Once at the top, hikers are rewarded with a view of the Virunga volcanoes, Lake Edward in Queen Elizabeth National Park, Bwindi and the peaks of Rwenzori Mountain.
 The hike takes approximately 8 hours round trip covering 12km.
 You are advised to camp at the Muhavura base camp the night before.
 The site has no facilities.
 Therefore, you need a tent, water, food and sleeping gear.

-Local People: The Batwa (Pygmies) who once lived in the caves and fed on wildlife have been allowed to settle in this area in accordance to the law of the Uganda Wildlife Authority, and they are entitled to 20% of the entrance fees.
+Local People: The Batwa (Pygmies) who once lived in the caves and fed on wildlife have been allowed to settle in this area in accordance with the law of the Uganda Wildlife Authority, and they are entitled to 20% of the entrance fees.

-The Batwa have a population of 331persons per sq km.
+The Batwa have a population of 331 persons per sq km.